 Research Making a Difference

 NHLBI research has the potential to improve the health and quality of life for people with lung diseases.
 Lung diseases affect tens of millions of people.
-In the United States, nearly 25 million people—including over 6 million children—have asthma, and nearly 16 million people have COPD.
+In the United States, more than 26 million people—including over 6 million children—have asthma, and nearly 16 million people have COPD.

 NHLBI-supported research on asthma has led to more and better treatment and prevention options.
 We have funded studies on promising new treatments, provided better information about treatments for different levels of asthma severity, and discovered other differences between patients that may help health care professionals predict how patients may respond to treatment or how their disease may progress.